galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![fig3:HiFi Quality report](../../images/vgp_assembly/quality_plot.png "PacBio HiFi qualiry report")

-As we can see, the mean Phred score is over 80 in all the samples which means, which means that the base call accuracy is around 99.999999%!
+As we can see, the mean Phred score is over 80 in all the samples, which means that the base call accuracy is around 99.999999%!

 > ### {% icon comment %} Comments